Maison-A/Maison-A/README.md

 ### Howdy, I'm Maison!
 A Software Developer

-Below are lists of technologies I've worked with and am comfortable with along with what I've done in them!
-(This isn't all inclusive but it's a snapshot of my abilities)
+Below is a snapshot of technologies I've worked with and am comfortable with along with what I've done in them to give you an idea of my abilites!
 <br>

 - Backend development: SQL, C/C++/C#, Python and soon RUST! <br> Custom operations & Business Logic, Sprocs & Data mgmt